codatio/codat-docs/docs/enterprise/tech-overview/architecture/overview.md

 ---
-title: "Architecture Overview"
+title: "Architecture overview"
-description: "A high level view of Codat platform architecture"
+description: "A high-level view of Codat platform architecture"
 ---

 ## Introduction
-The Codat technology system has a [microservice](https://en.wikipedia.org/wiki/Microservices) architecture, this modular structure parallelizes software development and enables a scalable and robust system to be created.
+Codat has a [microservice](https://en.wikipedia.org/wiki/Microservices) architecture, this modular structure parallelizes software development and enables a scalable and robust system to be created.

 There are currently over 100 services that make up the Codat technology infrastructure, each with a separate instance for each of the two environments (integration, production).